Deep Limits of Residual Neural Networks: Introduction

 In the training step training data $\{(x_s,y_s)\}_{s=1}^S$ is available, where $\{x_s\}_{s=1}^S\subset \bbR^d$ are inputs with class labels $\{y_s\}_{s=1}^S\subset\bbR^m$.
 The goal is to learn the form of the functions $f_i$ such that the network's classifictions $F(x_s)$ are close to the corresponding labels $y_s$.
+In this paper we restrict ourselves to functions $f_i$ from a parametrised family of functions, as described in \eqref{eq:ResNet} below.
 The choice of cost function which is used to measure this ``closeness'' is one of many choices whose conseqences are being studied, for example for classification \cite{janocha2016loss} and image restoration tasks \cite{zhao2017loss}.
-In this paper we consider a cost function with a quadratic error term (or loss function) $\sum_{s=1}^S \|F(x_s)-y_s\|^2$ together with regularisation terms which we will discuss later.
+In this paper we consider a cost function with mild conditions, which allow for, for example, a quadratic error term (or loss function) $\sum_{s=1}^S \|F(x_s)-y_s\|^2$, together with regularisation terms which we will discuss later.

-Finding the optimal functions $f_i: \R^d \to \R^d$ out of all possible such functions is a sheer impossible task and would risk overfitting due to the high (infinite) number of degrees of freedom available.
-That is why the admissible class of functions $f_i$ is restricted.
-A typical restriction, which still leaves a very general class of functions, requires the functions $f_i$ to be of the form
+Implied in the architecture is the choice of parameterisation for $f_i$.
+A typical choice is to let $f_i$ be of the form

-where $K_i \in \R^{d\times d}$ is a matrix which determines the \emph{weights} with which neurons in layer $i-1$ activate neurons in layer $i$ and $b_i\in \R^d$ is a \emph{bias} vector.
+where $K_i \in \R^{d\times d}$ is a matrix which determines the \emph{weights} with which neurons in layer $i$ activate neurons in layer $i+1$ and $b_i\in \R^d$ is a \emph{bias} vector.
 The functions $\sigma_i$ are called the \emph{activation functions}.
-Many, although not all, activation functions used in practice are continuous approximations of a step function effectively turn neurons ``on'' or ``off'' depending on the value of the the input $K_i x + b_i$.
+Many, although not all, activation functions used in practice are continuous approximations of a step function that effectively turn neurons ``on'' or ``off'' depending on the value of the input $K_i x + b_i$.
 In this paper, we assume every layer uses the same (Lipschitz continuous) activation function, $\sigma_i=\sigma$.
 Results from recent years have shown that the \emph{rectified linear unit} (ReLU) activation function (or ``positive part'' \cite{jarrett2009best}) performs well in many situations \cite{nair2010rectified,krizhevsky2012imagenet,dahl2013improving}.
 It is given by